mrxz/aframe-locomotion/README.md

 # A-Frame locomotion
-This project contains components for A-Frame that enable various forms of locomotion in VR.
-Currently only smooth locomotion and snap turning are implemented, but different modes are planned.
-Besides the actual modes of locomotion, there will be auxillary components that relate to locomotion (e.g. blinkers/vignette support)
+A collection of A-Frame components, systems and primitives that enable all sorts of locomotion in VR.
+It't built to be modular, flexible and easy to use.
+Currently supports smooth locomotion, snap turning and smooth turning.
+Besides the actual modes of locomotion, there are auxillary components to improve the locomotion experience like a vignette when moving, fading when snap turning and more.

-<a href="https://aframe-locomotion-example.fern.solutions/">Try the online demo
+<a href="https://aframe-locomotion.fern.solutions/examples">Try the online examples
 <img src="https://fern.solutions/images/projects/aframe-locomotion.png" alt="Aframe locomotion example"/>
 </a>